 Special Techniques:

-• Invisible Join: FO leaving a tail that is at least 5 – 6 inches in length.
+- Invisible Join: FO leaving a tail that is at least 5 – 6 inches in length.
 Thread the tail onto a tapestry needle.
 Place the tapestry needle through the top of the 2nd ST from front to back and pull through.
 Place tip of needle into top of the last ST of the round, under the back loop of the stitch, and pull through to the back of the work.
 Weave in the end.
 Check out my Invisible Join Tutorial.

 Finished Size:

-• Approx. 4.75” tall from bottom of tassel to top of ornament once assembled (not including hanger.)
+- Approx. 4.75” tall from bottom of tassel to top of ornament once assembled (not including hanger.)

 Gauge:

-• Rounds 1 – 6 measures 2.5” across at the widest point.
+- Rounds 1 – 6 measures 2.5” across at the widest point.

 NOTES:

-• Follow instructions in order given.
+- Follow the instructions for this pattern in the order they are given.

-• This pattern is worked in continuous rounds (unless stated otherwise).
-Do not join at the end of the round, unless indicated.
-A stitch marker is used to keep track of the beginning of the round.
+- This pattern is worked in continuous Rounds (unless stated otherwise).
+Do not join at the end of the Round, unless indicated.
+A stitch marker is used to keep track of the beginning of the Round.

 Grab a printable, ad-free PDF version of this pattern in my Ravelry and Etsy shops for a small fee.